aws-samples/serverless-patterns/awstransfer-s3-sam/README.md

 ![End to End Architecture](images/architecture.png)

 * The remote SFTP server is simulated using AWS Transfer Family SFTP Server for this pattern.
-In real use case, this can be any remove SFTP server outside of AWS.
+In a real use case, this can be any remote SFTP server outside of AWS.
 * SFTP Connector is configured to connect to the remote server with Amazon S3 bucket using SFTP protocol.
 The authentication is done using SSH Key based handshake.
 * Amazon S3 bucket is used for file storage on the AWS side.
 * User can list files on the remote server and selectively transfer files from the remote server to the Amazon S3 bucket using AWS Transfer Family API or CLI commands.